-Airport in western Russia attacked by drones, aircraft damaged: Reports
+Ukrainian drones attack Russian airport in large-scale raid on six regions

 Moscow’s Vnukovo airport was also closed briefly early on Wednesday, TASS reported, citing Russian aviation officials.
 The airport in Moscow was ordered closed amid reports that Russia’s military was repelling a drone attack on Pskov airport, the news agency reported.

-Meduza, one of Russia’s most widely read independent news sites, said sources reported that between 10 and 20 drones attacked Pskov airfield and that Russian troops stationed on the ground tried to repel the drone raid using small-arms fire.
+Meduza, one of Russia’s most widely-read independent news sites, said sources reported that between 10 and 20 drones attacked Pskov airfield and that Russian troops stationed on the ground tried to repel the drone raid using small-arms fire.
 One of the drones reportedly hit a refuelling complex, according to the news site, causing a large fire.

 Russia’s 334th Transport Aviation Regiment, which operates Il-76 transport planes, is based at the Pskov airport, according to Meduza.

-All flights from the airport are cancelled, the Pskov regional governor Vedernikov wrote on Telegram, “until the nature of the possible damage to the runway is clarified”.
+All flights from the airport are cancelled, the Pskov Governor Vedernikov wrote on Telegram, “until the nature of the possible damage to the runway is clarified”.

-Russia’s military also said early on Wednesday that it had downed Ukrainian drones over Russia’s southern Bryansk region and over the central Orlov and Ryazan regions.
+The extent of any damage or causalities from the other Russian regions where drones were reportedly shot down was not immediately known.

-The Pskov region previously came under drone attack in late May when two armed drones caused an explosion that left an oil pipeline’s administrative building damaged, the regional governor said at the time.
+The Pskov region came under attack in late May when two armed drones caused an explosion that left an oil pipeline’s administrative building damaged, the regional governor said at the time.

-Russia’s capital Moscow and other regions in the country have come under near-daily raids by Ukrainian drones in recent weeks amid a warning by Kyiv that the war on Ukraine would “return” to Russia.
+Russia’s capital Moscow and regional areas in the country have come under near-daily raids by Ukrainian drones in recent weeks amid a warning by Kyiv that the war on Ukraine would “return” to Russia.